esirko/utilities-monitor-dashboard/QUICKSTART.md

 ## Troubleshooting

 ### "Failed to connect to server"
-- Make sure backend is running (check terminal 1 for backend server output)
+- Make sure backend is running on port 5000
-- Verify `VITE_API_URL` in `.env.local` matches your `BACKEND_PORT`
+- Check `VITE_API_URL` in `.env.local`
-- If you changed the port, restart both backend AND frontend (`npm run dev`)
-- Check environment variables were loaded for backend (see Step 3)
+- Verify environment variables were loaded (see Step 3)

 ### "Login failed"
 - Verify credentials work in Emporia Vue mobile app